realmar/Jobbernetes/README.md

 # Jobbernetes

 This README is a work in progress.
-Please refer to my thesis for more information.
+Please refer to the thesis for more information.

 Note: developed and tested on WSL2 running Ubuntu 20.04.2 LTS.